The THI, weather condition evaluation criterion

-THI (Thermal Humidity Index) is the weather condition evaluation criterion that combines a measure of thermal comfort with ease of use in animal husbandry.
+The THI (Temperature Humidity Index) weather condition evaluation criterion is a measure of thermal comfort with ease of use in animal husbandry.

 Under high ambient temperatures and humid conditions, the physiological ability to dissipate this additional heat is more limited than with dry air (Beale et al., 2018) due to limited evaporation and associated thermolysis.
 Thus, indices used to assess the climatic environment typically include a combination of temperature, and humidity.